Technical Training Agenda

 This event is your opportunity to leverage public and private sector expertise to ensure efficient operations, administration priorities, and agency missions are all achieved.
 Accredited technical sessions provide continuing education credits and learning objectives which align with Federal Buildings Personnel Training Act (FBPTA) of 2010 competencies and National Defense Authorization Act of 2018 priorities.

-To further this, the 2019 technical training agenda will include five unique themes.
+To further this, the 2019 technical training agenda will include five unique training focus areas.

 - Integrating Resilience and Design for Agency Mission